kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 - **[Openverse](https://essential-blocks.com/demo/openverse)** -  Easily search & use royalty free images, stock photos, etc CC-licensed images from Openverse for your website
 - **[Google Maps](https://essential-blocks.com/demo/google-maps)** -  Present a fully responsive map on your website with your preferred configurations, styles, etc.
 - **[Shape Divider](https://essential-blocks.com/demo/shape-divider/)** - Make your website designs stand out by showcasing different sections with stunning shape dividers
-- **[Form](https://essential-blocks.com/demo/form-block/)** - Create responsive forms of any type - contact forms, RSVP forms, or subscription forms - in Gutenberg and manage easily them from your WordPress dashboard
+- **[Form](https://essential-blocks.com/demo/form-block/)** - Create responsive forms of any type - contact forms, RSVP forms, multi-step forms or subscription forms - in Gutenberg and manage easily them from your WordPress dashboard.
 - **[Timeline Slider (PRO)](https://essential-blocks.com/demo/timeline-slider)** - Showcase your posts & pages in an attractive timeline slider and design with stunning presets & styling options
 - **[Advanced Search (PRO)](https://essential-blocks.com/demo/advanced-search)** - Let visitors find any content on your website easily with a customizable, dynamic search bar
 - **[Data Table (PRO)](https://essential-blocks.com/demo/data-table/)** - Insert an advanced data table on your website without any code and display information in an eye-catching way